Alexander-Jordan/professional-acadamy-cybersecurity/unit-3:identity-and-acccess-management(IAM)/README.md

 Describes entity's capabilities/roles once identified and authenticated.

-What user/system/group access, change, or execute?
+What this user, system, or group can access, change, or execute?

 ### Passwords